Full question:

 Answer:

-Parents have a duty of care and support until the child reaches the age of majority, is emancipated, or otherwise as ordered by a court.
+Parents are generally responsible for their children until the child reaches the age of majority, which is 18 in Minnesota, is emancipated, or is ordered by a court to be independent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.